 Dr. Xiao has significant experience in developing and strengthening her clients’ complex patent portfolios to maximize their commercial value and success.
-She has been working with Abraxis BioScience, a nanotechnology-based pharmaceutical company, since 2005 to develop a strong patent portfolio to protect its proprietary nab™ technology and its leading anticancer drug, Abraxane®.
+She has been working with Abraxis BioScience, a nanotechnology-based pharmaceutical company, since 2005 to develop a strong patent portfolio to protect its proprietary NabTM technology and its leading anticancer drug, Abraxane®.
 The patent portfolio was a major component of the valuation underlying Abraxis’ $2.9 billion acquisition by Celgene in 2010, and Dr. Xiao continues to advise Celgene on the Abraxis patent portfolio after the acquisition.
-Dr. Xiao has worked with Taligen Therapeutics, a biotech company developing biologic and antibody products, since its inception in 2004 to build a strong patent portfolio.
-Her work has led to Taligen’s successful $65 million series B financing in 2008 and its $111 million acquisition by Alexion Pharmaceuticals in 2011.

-Dr. Xiao is among the very few IP attorneys who are both equipped with solid skills in global strategic IP management and knowledgeable about IP issue unique to China.
-She is frequently called upon to advise clients on IP issues relating to US/China cross-border transactions and operations in China.
-She is also frequently invited to speak on IP issues both in the US and in China.
+Dr. Xiao is among the very few IP attorneys who are both equipped with solid skills in global strategic IP management and knowledgeable about IP issue unique to China and Chinese clients.
+She is frequently called upon to advise clients on IP issues and conduct IP due diligence in US/China cross-border transactions and operations in China.
+She is also frequently invited to speak on IP issues both in the U.S. and in China.

-Since 2005, Dr. Xiao has been actively involved in the leadership team of the Chinese-American Biopharmaceutical Society (CABS), a non-profit organization dedicated to bridging the life science communities in US and China.
-She was the president of CABS for the 2011-2012 term.
+Since 2005, Dr. Xiao has been actively involved in the leadership team of the Chinese-American Biopharmaceutical Society (CABS), a non-profit organization dedicated to bridging the life science communities in U.S. and China.
+She was president of CABS for the 2011-2012 term.
 Dr. Xiao is also a member of BayHelix, a non-profit organization comprised of Chinese heritage leaders in the global life sciences and healthcare community.
-Dr. Xiao serves on the advisory panel for the University of California, San Francisco Clinical & Translational Science Institute translational science program and on the Department Accreditation Committee of the American Society of Biochemistry and Molecular Biology.
+Dr. Xiao serves on the advisory panels for the University of California, San Francisco Clinical & Translational Science Institute translational science program and the University of California Center for Accelerated Innovation.
+She also serves on the Department Accreditation Committee of the American Society of Biochemistry and Molecular Biology (ASBMB).